Comprehensive Guide to Patenting a Mobile Application

 3. Confidentiality pacts

-The NDA is a contract that you and your mobile app development company sign, typically with the assistance of the team members on your project.
+The NDA is a contract that you and your application development company sign, typically with the assistance of the team members on your project.
 The mobile app development company you work / worked with is obligated by law to maintain the secrecy of your app’s technical details and definition.

 Required paperwork for obtaining a patent on your mobile apps